 Prices vary from club to club and you can pay hourly, daily or annually depending on how much you think you may use a car.
 But it’s what you save that really counts.

 Having a car on the road can be extremely costly during the course of a year.
 As you don’t own the car, so there’s need to pay for road tax, motor insurance, costly maintenance bills or parking permits.

 What’s more, you don’t have to store it!
-If you find it difficult to park in your area or simply don’t have the space, then car clubs could be the solution.
+If you find it difficult to park in your area or simply don’t have the space, then a car club membership could be the solution.

 As we mentioned, you won’t need a regular insurance policy as the car does not belong to you.
-Due to the Road Traffic Act however, there must always be an element of insurance in place.
-The RTA specifically refers to public liability insurance which is a must in the UK, but companies like Zip Car will provide their customers with a little more cover on top provided they stick to certain rules e.g. no drink driving.
+Due to the Road Traffic Act (RTA).
+However, there must always be an element of insurance in place.
+The RTA specifically refers to public liability insurance which is a must in the UK, but companies like Zipcar will provide their customers with a little more cover on top provided they stick to certain rules e.g. no drink driving.